American Studies, B.A.

 As a result, SLU's American studies degree trains students in critical thinking, complex problem solving and clear written and oral communication.
 American studies graduates from SLU have experience working in diverse groups and applying their knowledge to the world around them.

 These are sought-after skills transferable to a variety of fields.
-Graduates from SLU's American studies program have gone on to work in higher and secondary education, media and communications, nonprofit organizations, government, political organizing, social work, law, museums and other cultural institutions.
+Graduates from SLU's American Studies program have gone on to work in higher and secondary education, media and communications, nonprofit organizations, government, political organizing, social work, law, museums and other cultural institutions.

 Curriculum Overview

 A major in American studies is 30 credits, including ASTD 1000 Intro to American Culture: Movements, Myths, and Methods (3 cr); a breadth requirement entailing one course in each of the three categories of “Contexts: Period and Place,” “Identities: Social Difference and Agency,” and “Practices: Cultural Forms and Interpretive Methods” (9 cr total); and ASTD 4960 Senior Workshop: Crafting the American Studies Thesis (3 cr).
 The remaining 15 credits are elective courses selected from American studies courses.
 With the approval of a student’s faculty mentor, up to nine of these elective credits may be fulfilled by relevant courses offered outside of the Department of American Studies.
-At least one course taken for the major must have the department’s “Community Engagement” attribute.
+At least one course taken for the major must have the department’s “community engagement” attribute.

 Fieldwork and Research Opportunities